DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 -   Warnings and errors will be handled by DataLab, so we don't need to handle them ourselves.

+The most significant change is that we need to define a function that will be operating on DataLab's native image objects (:class:`cdl.obj.ImageObj`), instead of operating on NumPy arrays.
+So we need to find a way to call our custom function ``weighted_average_denoise`` with a :class:`cdl.obj.ImageObj` as input and output.
+To avoid writing a lot of boilerplate code, we can use the function wrapper provided by DataLab: :class:`cdl.core.computation.image.Wrap11Func`.

+Besides we need to define a class that describes our plugin, which must inherit from :class:`cdl.plugins.PluginBase` and name the Python script that contains the plugin code with a name that starts with ``cdl_`` (e.g. ``cdl_custom_func.py``), so that DataLab can discover it at startup.

+Moreover, inside the plugin code, we want to add an entry in the "Plugins" menu, so that the user can access our plugin from the GUI.

 Here is the plugin code:

 .. literalinclude:: ../../../plugins/examples/cdl_custom_func.py